hxsan-k/linux-bandit-challenge/README.md

 - `levels/` — contains all Bandit walkthroughs, one file per level.
 - Each level write-up shows the step-by-step process I used to solve it.
-- Before checking solutions, attempt the level on your own and use each step as a hint in the right direction.
+> [!TIP]
-- The repo is organised so you can follow the progression of the challenge from start to finish.
+> Before checking solutions, attempt the level on your own and use each step as a hint in the right direction when needed.

 ---